NikolayKuraga/hse-hotel/README.md

 To exit psql:
     # \q
-  or Ctrl+D hotkey
+  or Ctrl+D keyboard shortcut

 There are many important and interesting information like the port number in postgresql.conf file (in the same directory that pg_hba.conf (common, where is it?))

-To login to psql as some psql user from bash (it works without root and editing configuration files and it is some kind of right way):
+To login to psql as some psql user from bash (it works without root and editing configuration files and it is some kind of the right way):
     $ psql -h hostname -p portnumber -U username -d databasename
                |               |
                |               |